container-storage-interface/spec/spec.md

 A Node Plugin MUST implement this RPC call.
 This RPC is a reverse operation of `NodePublishVolume`.
+This RPC MUST remove any mounts setup by the corresponding  `NodePublishVolume`.
+This Plugin SHALL assume that this RPC will be executed at least once for each successful `NodePublishVolume` call.
 If the corresponding Controller Plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability, the CO MUST guarantee that this RPC is called before `ControllerUnpublishVolume` is called for the given node and the given volume.
 The Plugin SHALL assume that this RPC will be executed on the node where the volume is being used.